elastic/kibana/rfcs/text/0014_notification_service.md

 The delivery mechanism is responsible for the notifications shipment to Kibana UI.

 #### List of notifications
-For simplicity, we can start with Kibana UI using the HTTP polling mechanism to fetch the last notifications from `/notifications` endpoint.
+For simplicity, we can start with Kibana UI using the HTTP polling mechanism to fetch the last notifications from `/api/notifications` endpoint.
-Server orders notifications by *pinned_status* and *created_at* timestamp.
+Server orders notifications by *pinned* and *created_at* timestamp.

 Kibana HTTP API:
 - Endpoint: `GET /api/notifications/`